What is in this leaflet

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

-Tell your doctor or pharmacist if you notice any of the following side effects:
+Tell your doctor or pharmacist if you notice any of the following side effects and they worry you:

 - pain and bruising at the injection site